vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

   - when `market.liquidity.providers.fee.calculationTimeStep` is set to `0` any funds that are in `ACCOUNT_TYPE_FEES_LIQUIDITY` account will be distributed to `ACCOUNT_TYPE_LP_LIQUIDITY_FEES` on the next block (<a name="0044-LIME-060" href="#0044-LIME-060">0044-LIME-060</a>)
   - if `market.liquidity.providers.fee.calculationTimeStep` is set to `15s` and `validators.epoch.length` is set to `10s`, during the current epoch market parameter change `market.liquidity.providers.fee.calculationTimeStep = 5s` is enacted, any funds that are in `ACCOUNT_TYPE_FEES_LIQUIDITY` account will be distributed to `ACCOUNT_TYPE_LP_LIQUIDITY_FEES` on the next block.
 For the next epoch the distribution will take place at `5` second (<a name="0044-LIME-061" href="#0044-LIME-061">0044-LIME-061</a>)
   - if `market.liquidity.providers.fee.calculationTimeStep` is set to `10s` and `validators.epoch.length` is set to `15s`, during the current epoch market parameter change `market.liquidity.providers.fee.calculationTimeStep = 3s` is enacted, any funds that are in `ACCOUNT_TYPE_FEES_LIQUIDITY` account will be distributed to `ACCOUNT_TYPE_LP_LIQUIDITY_FEES` on the next block.
 For the next epoch the distribution will take place at `3` second (<a name="0044-LIME-062" href="#0044-LIME-062">0044-LIME-062</a>)
-- For a market that is in continuous trading if a new LP submits buy and sell orders on the market then makes a liquidity committment to that market the previous orders will count towards the LPs liquidity commitment. (<a name="0044-LIME-071" href="#0044-LIME-071">0044-LIME-071</a>)
+- For a market that is in continuous trading if a new LP submits buy and sell orders on the market then makes a liquidity commitment to that market the previous orders will count towards the LPs liquidity commitment. (<a name="0044-LIME-071" href="#0044-LIME-071">0044-LIME-071</a>)
 - For a market with market parameter `market.liquidity.priceRange = 0.05` (5%), is in continuous trading with `mid price` set to `5` and a new LP has committed liquidity:
   - if during the epoch market parameter change `market.liquidity.priceRange = 0.1` (10%) is enacted and the LP has a buy order at price `4.74` and a sell order at price `5.25`, the LP is not meeting their committed volume of notional and a bond penalty will apply.
 The next epoch the parameter change takes effect, LP will meet their committed volume of notional and no bond penalty will apply. (<a name="0044-LIME-072" href="#0044-LIME-072">0044-LIME-072</a>)
   - if the LP has a buy order at price `4.75` and a sell order at price `5.26`, the LP is not meeting their committed volume of notional (<a name="0044-LIME-073" href="#0044-LIME-073">0044-LIME-073</a>)